nicolai-jacobsen/DB_driven_coop-app/README.md

 1. `pip install flask flask-mysql flask-restful cryptography flask-login`

 ## Flask App
 The flask app folder contains APIs for three different personas, students, advisors and companies.
 Each contains get and post requests relevant to each persona, these blueprints are then used to form the flask app.
-Each route is used in the appsmith application to create an interactive and useful environemnt for advisors, students and companies.
+Each route is used in the appsmith application to create an interactive and useful environment for advisors, students and companies.

 ## App Routes:
 * Get Advisor Data